scaleoutsystems/scaleout-ultralytics-tutorial/README.md

 Once training is completed, you can download any model from a certain round in the session.
 The model can be used for inference on new data.

 ## Conclusion
-In this tutorial, you have learned how to implement Ultralytics YOLOv8 models in a federated learning setting using the FEDn platform.
+In this tutorial, you have learned how to implement Ultralytics YOLOv8 models in a federated learning setting using the Scaleout Edge platform.
 By following the steps outlined in this tutorial, you have successfully set up a distributed training environment where clients independently train local models, and a global model is aggregated on the server.
 You have also learned how to configure the dataset, set up the model configurations, build the compute package, and start the federated learning process.
 By completing this tutorial, you have gained hands-on experience with federated learning and object detection tasks using Ultralytics models.

 # Note
-Steps 1, 2, 5, 6, 7 and 8 only need to be done once to set up the federated learning environment in FEDn.
+Steps 1, 2, 5, 6, 7 and 8 only need to be done once to set up the federated learning environment in Scaleout Edge.

 To connect a new client, the only steps that needs to be followed are step 2, 3, 4 and 9.
 Each client can have different configurations in the client_config.yaml file to account for different hardware and training requirements.